By Celina M. Nadelman, M.D.

 Patient with Massive Neck Lymph nodes

-I take one of the slides and stain it with a quick 3 step stain and look under the microscope.
+I take one of the slides and stain it with a quick 3-step stain and look under the microscope.

 What I see is a sea of small dark round cells, lymphocytes, that look like soccer balls filling a stadium.
+The pattern suggests abnormal lymph glands activity, a common symptom seen when lymphoma spreads to lymph nodes in areas like the neck, armpits, or groin.

 Slide of CLL/SLL